 - Is it costly to become a RAAV member?

-RAAV's annual membership fee is an economical $120 plus GST.
-This provides you with regular eNewsletters, access to RAAV's website, invitation to forums and information sessions, networking to exchange up to date information on rooming house operations and other information.
+RAAV's annual membership fee is an economical $140 plus GST.
+This provides you with regular eNewsletters, access to RAAV's website, invitation to forums and information sessions, networking to exchange up to date information on rooming house operations; on-line training modules and other information.

 See RAAV's membership page for more details.